thepangean/thepangean.github.io/_posts/2021-11-04-The-Bright-Side-of-Sharing-Our-Data.md

 link: "https://commons.wikimedia.org/wiki/File:To_deposit_or_not_to_deposit,_that_is_the_question_-_journal.pbio.1001779.g001.png"
 disable-first-letter: false
 ---
 In recent times, there has been a wave of anger towards companies which use individual data without his or her knowledge.
-Campaigns like #OwnYourData, #MEGA and most recently, the movie documentary The Great Hack have brought the issue to the limelight.
+Campaigns like #OwnYourData and #MEGA, and most recently, the movie documentary The Great Hack have brought the issue to the limelight.

-I won’t argue that there is no malicious use of personal data, I would like to show that though there are some cases where data is used for ‘nefarious’ - I quote nefarious because it is subjective to each individual - purposes on a whole, the tool known as data analytics has brought far more benefits than harm to society...
+I won’t argue that there is no malicious use of personal data.
+Instead, I would like to show that, though there are some cases where data is used for ‘nefarious’ (I quote nefarious because it is subjective) purposes on a whole, the tool known as data analytics has brought far more benefits than harm to society.

 Listen to the full session here: